ibm-cloud-docs/storage-scale/data-transfer.md

 *   Data will never be as up to date as rsync is copied from an existing data source, and DRBD synchronous mode is to write to all servers before deeming it a successful commit.
 *   You need to write checks for validation and monitoring, as Rsync does not provide any of that.
 *   You need to figure out the exact flags and options.
 This is not a big con, as it is a one-time tax to be paid.
-I will share mine if it helps anyone.

 #### Limitation
 {: #limits-rsync}